Are you interested in Indian culture? Want to learn more?

 Age Rating: 15

-Netflix description: As Delhi reels in the aftermath of a gang rape, DCP Vartika Chaturvedi leads a painstaking search for the culprits.
+Netflix description: As Delhi reels in the aftermath of gang rape, DCP Vartika Chaturvedi leads a painstaking search for the culprits.
 Based on the 2012 Nirbhaya case.

 Actors: Shefali Shah, Rajesh Tailang, Rasika Dugal